 Introducing the Jobseeker’s Allowance Claimant Commitment

-From 14 October 2013 we are introducing a new Claimant Commitment that outlines what jobseeking actions a claimant must carry out while receiving Jobseeker’s Allowance.
-The Claimant Commitment is due to be in place across the country by spring 2014 and brings Jobseeker’s Allowance into line with claimants’ responsibilities under Universal Credit.
+We have introduced a new Claimant Commitment that outlines what jobseeking actions a claimant must carry out while receiving Jobseeker’s Allowance.
+The Claimant Commitment brings Jobseeker’s Allowance into line with claimants’ responsibilities under Universal Credit.

 Introducing a cap on the amount of benefits working age people can receive

-In 2013 we introduced a cap on the total amount of benefits that working age people can receive so that households on working age benefits can no longer receive more in benefits than the average wage for working families.
+In 2013 we introduced a cap on the total amount of benefits that most people aged 16 to 64 can receive.
+This means that households on certain benefits can no longer receive more in benefits than the average wage for working families.

-Reassessing incapacity benefits recipients for Employment and Support Allowance
+Reassessing incapacity benefits claimants for Employment and Support Allowance

-Employment and Support Allowance (ESA) replaced a range of incapacity benefits in 2008 for customers making a new claim because of illness or incapacity.
+Employment and Support Allowance (ESA) replaced a range of incapacity benefits in 2008 for claimants making a new claim because of illness or incapacity.

 Improving the Work Capability Assessment